cmeeren/Faqt/DOCUMENTATION.md

 * (etc. for other status codes)
 * `HaveHeader`: Check for the existence of a header (and continue asserting on the header value(s))
 * `HaveHeaderValue`: Check for the existence of a header with a specific value
+* `HaveStringContentSatisfying`: Check for string content satisfying a specified inner assertion

 ## FAQ